Cue Cards Samples with band 8 answers

 How others feel about this rule:

 Opinions on this rule vary.
-Some employees may see it as a way to maintain professionalism and a sense of unity, while others find it outdated and restrictive, especially in workplaces where client interactions are minimal.
+Some employees may see it as a way to maintain professionalism and a sense of unity while others find it outdated and restrictive, especially in workplaces where client interactions are minimal.

 And explain why you do not like this rule:

 I find this rule disagreeable primarily because it places unnecessary constraints on individual expression and comfort.
-While I understand the importance of maintaining a professional appearance, I believe that modern workplaces should prioritize flexibility.
+While I understand the importance of maintaining a professional appearance, I believe that modern workplaces should prioritise flexibility.
 Forcing everyone into formal wear, irrespective of their job responsibilities, can be uncomfortable and counterproductive.

 Moreover, enforcing a strict dress code doesn't necessarily enhance productivity or job performance.
 In many cases, it can create an artificial barrier between employees and hinder a more relaxed and collaborative work atmosphere.